Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 PANEL SELECT toggles between sampler, effects and nothing.

-# mixer section
+# Mixer section

-when this mapping is loaded, the filter resonance is increased to sound better.
+When this mapping is loaded, the filter resonance is increased to sound better.

-crossfader start is not implemented (?).
+Crossfader start is not implemented (?).

-sampler volume sets pre-gain on all sampler slots since there's no global sampler volume control in Mixxx.
+Sampler volume sets pre-gain on all sampler slots since there's no global sampler volume control in Mixxx.

-# effect section
+# Effect section

 Mixxx's effect framework now has a "collapsed" mode which maps much better to the DDJ-SX2.

-however, Mixxx still has an "advanced" ("expanded") mode in where every effect parameter is exposed.
+However, Mixxx still has an "advanced" ("expanded") mode in where every effect parameter is exposed.

-this mapping only supports the collapsed mode, but I may revive the code for handling the advanced mode at some point.
+This mapping only supports the collapsed mode, but I may revive the code for handling the advanced mode at some point.

-the three effect knobs set the dry/wet level.
+The three effect knobs set the dry/wet level.

-the ON buttons toggle effects.
+The ON buttons toggle effects.

 FX SELECT (SHIFT + ON) changes the effect.

-the BEATS knob sets the wet/dry level of the effect unit.
+The BEATS knob sets the wet/dry level of the effect unit.

-the TAP button underneath sets whether to mix as wet/dry or wet+dry.
+The TAP button underneath sets whether to mix as wet/dry or wet+dry.

 FX MODE (SHIFT + TAP) allows you to expand or collapse the effect panel.

-# jog dial display section
+# Jog Dial display section

-the four red lights display the current beat or number of rotations (you can set this up by modifying the script).
+The four red lights display the current beat or number of rotations (you can set this up by modifying the script).

-# performance pads
+# Performance pads

-these allow you to trigger... yeah. you know.
+These allow you to trigger:

-- hot cue mode: set, seek to and clear hot cues. behavior is identical.
+- Hot Cue mode: set, seek to and clear hot cues. behavior is identical.
-- roll mode: trigger beat loops. the first pad triggers the shortest loop and the last one triggers the longest.
+- Roll Mode: trigger beat loops. the first pad triggers the shortest loop and the last one triggers the longest.
   - parameter 1 allows you to select the duration of these (in beats). the available durations are:
     - 1/32 shortest; 4 longest
     - 1/16 shortest; 8 longest